zhangjinge588/datasciencecoursera/CourseProject/GettingAndCleaningData/CodeBook.md

 Appropriately labels the data set with descriptive variable names.
 1. Read activity_labels.txt, using read.table(..., header=FALSE), assgined as variable **activity_labels_data**.
 The dimension of activity_labels_data is 6 x 2.
 2. Create a list such that the value is the 2nd column of activity_labels_data, a.k.a the descriptive label.
 The name of this list is the label in integer.
 The list is called *activity_labels_list*.
-3. Using sapply() on column *Label* such that it convert the label in integer to the descriptive factor based on the mapping between names of *activity_labels_list* and its values.
+3. Using sapply() on column *Activity* such that it convert the label in integer to the descriptive factor based on the mapping between names of *activity_labels_list* and its values.
 5. Using the function gsub() with the following order:
 	a.
 Replace all the string "std" to "StandardDeviation".
 	b.
 Replace all the string "meanFreq" to "WeightedAverage".